 LTSS also includes certain nursing and medical procedures.
 It consists of care management, habilitation and rehabilitation, and social services.
-In some cases, LTSS can include assistive technology and home modifications, as well as services to help people with disabilities maintain employment.
+In some cases, LTSS can include assistive technology, home modifications, and services to help people with disabilities maintain employment.
 Services and supports for unpaid caregivers such as respite, education and training, counseling, support groups, and care consultation also fall under LTSS.

-LTSS may be provided in homes by family members and friends, paid aides, assistants, nurses, and other health and social service professionals.
-For those who cannot be cared for in their own or in a relative’s home, LTSS is provided in community settings such as adult day service centers, assisted living, and other residential care settings.
+LTSS may be provided in homes by family members and friends, direct-care workers (e.g., paid home health aides, personal care attendants, and nursing assistants), nurses, and other health and social service professionals.
+For those who cannot be cared for in their own or a relative’s home, LTSS is provided in community settings such as adult day service centers, assisted living, and other residential care settings.
 It is also offered in nursing facilities.

-Also driving the trend are increased use of technology and increased public funding for home and community-based services.
-In 2020, the COVID-19 pandemic resulted in considerable mortality among nursing home and other long-term care facility residents.
+Also driving the trend are increased technology use and public funding for home- and community-based services.
+In 2020, the COVID-19 pandemic resulted in considerable mortality among residents of nursing homes and other long-term care facilities.
 Those high death rates, the Centers for Medicare & Medicaid Services restrictions on elective surgeries (like joint replacement, which often result in postacute rehab stays), and other factors associated with the pandemic response further reduced occupancy.
-Between the end of 2019 and the end of 2020, the nursing home population in the U.S. fell another 100,000 residents, or 10 percent.
+Between the end of 2019 and the end of 2020, the nursing home population in the U.S. fell by another 100,000 residents, or 10 percent.

 LTSS are expensive and unpredictable.
-Yet, the U.S. has no comprehensive system to address the potential risks to families who might face unexpected and unaffordable costs.
-And the number of available caregivers compared to those who need care is shrinking.
+Yet, the U.S. has no comprehensive system to address the potential risks to families facing unexpected and unaffordable costs.
+And the number of available caregivers is shrinking compared to those who need care.